JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 But Jesus also foresaw that there is an accompanying concept urgently requiring comprehension.

-The Papers inform us "that of all human knowledge that which is of greatest value is to know the religious life of Jesus and how he lived it."
+The Papers inform us “that of all human knowledge that which is of greatest value is to know the religious life of Jesus and how he lived it.”
 (2090) The key to the value of this statement is because Jesus' life is an authoritative revelation of the true character of God—in so far as that character is comprehensible and attainable by mortal beings such as ourselves.

 Provided we have this knowledge, then the requirement that we must seek to become God-like becomes both a realistic and attainable possibility.
 But all efforts to remake ourselves in the image of God will fail to bear fruit if we believe its expression must be by the public demonstration of our newly found sainthood.
 Any effect we might have would be short-lived and transient because it would be the result of insincere play-acting, a staged performance that has little to do with our real self.